IsaacGentle/etaPEC/README.md

 You have two options:

-1) Clone a copy of the git and run the code direct in MATLAB
+1) Clone or download a copy of the git folder here and run the code direct in MATLAB
 2) If you don't have access to MATLAB, I have compiled the graphical user interface into a release (see release tab).
 The installer will need access to the internet to install the required (and free) MATLAB runtime.

 ## Contributing ##